IrishMorales/CLRS-2nd-Ed-2001-Notes-Solutions/Chapter_1/Chap1_Notes.md

-# Chapter 1 Notes
+# Chapter 1.
+Notes - The Role of Algorithms in Computing

-For CLRS 2nd Ed.
-(2001)
+---

 ### 1.1 Algorithms
-algorithm
+_algorithm_
 - computational procedure where input -> algorithm -> output

-instance
+_instance_
 - unique input sequence

-data structure
+Ex. {1, 4, 2} is one instance, {4, 6, 8} is another

+_data structure_
 - way to store and organize data
 - differs across programming languages

-NP-complete
+Ex. linked lists, stacks, queues

+_NP-complete_
 - problems with no known best efficient solution
 - not yet proven that solution exists/cannot exist
 - if solution to one exists, solution to all exists

+_shortest path problem_
+- find shortest path available

-travelling salesman problem
+_travelling salesman problem_
-- shortest-path problem but w/ multiple destinations and must return to origin
+- shortest path problem but w/ multiple destinations and must return to origin

+---

+### 1.2 Algorithms as a technology

+- algorithm efficiency is based on memory usage & computing time